fizyk/sfForkedDoctrineApplyPlugin/README.markdown

 sfForkedDoctrineApplyPlugin was created by Grzegorz Śliwiński as a result of those changes with some additions.
-You can contact him at [fizyk@fizyk.net.pl](mailto:fizyk@fizyk.net.pl) or through jabber/xmpp at fizyk@jabbim.pl and follow his adventures on his [homepage](http://www.fizyk.net.pl/).
+You can contact him at [fizyk@fizyk.net.pl](mailto:fizyk@fizyk.net.pl) or through jabber at the same address and follow his adventures on his [homepage](http://www.fizyk.net.pl/).

 ###Translations###
 * French - Pierre Grandin